+ARTICLE VII

-ARTICLE VII TUITION PROHIBITED
+TUITION PROHIBITED

-Section 7.1 Tuition Prohibited; Fees and Expenses.
+Section 7.1.
+Tuition Prohibited; Fees and Expenses.
 The Academy shall not charge tuition.
-The Academy may impose fees and require payment of expenses for activities of the Academy where such fees and payments are not prohibited by law.
+The Academy may impose fees and require payment of expenses for activities of the Academy where such fees and payments are not prohibited by Applicable Law.

+ARTICLE VIII

-ARTICLE VIII COMPLIANCE WITH APPLICABLE LAW
+COMPLIANCE WITH APPLICABLE LAW

-Section 8.1 Compliance with Applicable Law.
-The Academy shall comply with all applicable state and federal laws, including, but not limited to, to the extent applicable, the Code, the State School Aid Act of 1979, the Open Meetings Act, the Freedom of Information Act ("FOIA"), the Public Employees Relation Act, the Prevailing Wage on State Contracts statute, the Uniform Budgeting and Accounting Act, the Revised Municipal Finance Act of 2001, the Elliott-Larsen Civil Rights Act, the Michigan Handicappers' Civil Rights Act, and Subtitle A of Title II of the Americans with Disabilities Act of 1990, Public Law 101-336, 42 USC & 12101 et seq. or any successor law.
+Section 8.1.
+Compliance with Applicable Law.
+The Academy shall comply with all applicable state and federal laws, including, but not limited to, to the extent applicable, the Code, the State School Aid Act of 1979, the Open Meetings Act, the Freedom of Information Act ("FOIA"), the Public Employment Relations Act, the Uniform Budgeting and Accounting Act, the Revised Municipal Finance Act of 2001, the Elliott-Larsen Civil Rights Act, the Persons with Disabilities Civil Rights Act, and Subtitle A of Title II of the Americans with Disabilities Act of 1990, Public Law 101-336, 42 USC & 12101 et seq. or any successor law.
+The Academy agrees to participate in state assessments, data collection systems, state level student growth models, state accountability and accreditation systems, and other public comparative data collection required for public schools.
 Additionally, the Academy shall comply with other state and federal laws which are applicable to public school academies.
 Nothing in this Contract shall be deemed to apply any other state or federal law to the Academy.

-ARTICLE IX AMENDMENT
+ARTICLE IX

+AMENDMENT